WSU-kduncan/ceg3120-KWeaver87/Project3/README.md

 ## Part 1 - Build a VPC

-For each step below, provide a screenshot that shows the network resource has been created according to specification along with a description of what the resource does (what is its role).
-You may add whatever additional notes you would like.
-The screenshot and description of each network component is required.
-Any other notes you leave behind may make this project more useful in the future.
-Getting a good screenshot can be done by clicking on the resource and showing configurations in the details menu.

 ### VPC

 A Virtual Private Cloud is an isolated network of resources created with a cloud computing vendor.